stas-sultanov/azure-monitor-telemetry/readme.md

 2. The workflow [Check][github_workflow_check] is configured to run on pull requests to the *main* branch and performs the following:
     - Checks that the code builds with no errors.
     - Executes unit tests with a coverage threshold of 95%.
-    - Executes integration tests with at least 90% coverage, using a temporary Azure environment that is automatically provisioned and disposed.
+    - Executes integration tests with a coverage threshold of 75%, using a temporary Azure environment that is automatically provisioned and disposed.
 3. The workflow [Release][github_workflow_release] is created with support for [artifact attestations][github_docs_artifact_attestations].
 4. The project build is configured to:
     - Treat all warnings as errors.